ElanMedoff/use-search-param-state/README.md

 The result of `sanitize` is passed as the `unparsed` argument to `parse`.

-If `parse` throws an error, `onError` will be called, `useSearchParamState` will return the initial state, and the URL will be set with the initial state using `pushState`.
+If `parse` throws an error, `onError` will be called and `useSearchParamState` will return the initial state.

 `parse` can be passed directly to `useSearchParamState`, or to `SearchParamStateProvider`.
 When a `parse` option is passed to both, only the `parse` passed to `useSearchParamState` will be called.